SofieStenberg/PasswordManager/README.md

 # PasswordManager

-A password manager
+A terminal based password manager.

-compile: g++ ./PasswordManager

 To compile with a makefile on windows: mingw32-make